akarnokd/ThePlanetCrafterMods/README.md

 ## (UI) Estonian Translation

-Patches in labels and enables switching to Polish ("Polskie") in the game's options screen.
-Note that some labels do not change when switching to Polish the first time.
+Patches in labels and enables switching to Estonian ("Eesti") in the game's options screen.
+Note that some labels do not change when switching to Estonian the first time.
 This is a bug in the vanilla game's UI and can be resolved by restarting the game.

 The translation was kindly provided by Annika on the Official Discord of the game.

 :information_source: If you find a problem with the translation, please provide such feedback in **English** as I don't speak Estonian myself.

-:et:

-TBD

 ### Configuration